 Buick built 374,196 units in 1941, compared to 1940 when 278,784 were built, and 208,259 in 1939.
 It was Buick’s best year ever up until that time.
 At the time, it looked like Buick was unstoppable, but little did we know that the 1942 production year would be halted due to World War II.
 Only 92,573 Buicks were built in 1942.
 Buick was the fourth largest automotive manufacturer in 1941 behind Chevrolet, Ford and Plymouth.

 The 1941 Buick Super 56C Convertible Coupe was Buick’s most popular convertible that year.
 You see a stunning example here finished in Sequoia Cream exterior and red leather interior.
-It is being offered for sale by Merlin Auto Group in Atlanta, Georgia.
-(You can review dozens of high resolution photos at this link.)
-They have indicated this Buick Super was “meticulously restored by the acclaimed Doug Seybold of Westlake, Ohio with over 3,000 hours of labor.”
+The seller has indicated that this Buick Super was “meticulously restored by the acclaimed Doug Seybold of Westlake, Ohio with over 3,000 hours of labor.”
 Seybold is known for his AACA judged restorations.
 He specializes in 1940 and 1941 Buicks.
 Buick collectors will be familiar with the name.

 Finished in 2014, this car was awarded an AACA 2014 National 1st Place, Junior Class, and an AACA 2014 National 1st Place, Senior Class, at Hershey.
 It was also nominated as one of the top 16 Best Cars of the Year by the AACA for 2014.